 The Government of Punjab, through Barani Agriculture Research Institute (BARI), initiated a five-year plan in 2015 to declare and revolutionize the Pothohar region into “Olive Valley” by planting two million saplings in six districts, on an area of more than 15,000 acres, to foster local olive production, create sustainable income opportunities and reduce the import bill of edible oil.

-Although the project was technically a failure as it only achieved 52% of its target but this failure was attributed to a shortage of funds and the potential of boosting olive cultivation is still there.
+Although the project was technically a failure, this failure was attributed to a shortage of funds and the potential of boosting olive cultivation is still there.
 The federal government has now kicked off another five-year ambitious campaign to develop olive orchards in Khyber Pakhtunkhwa.
 The campaign aims to plant 4 million saplings on 30,000 acres along with the installation of nine olive extraction plants.

 In addition to tea and olive, possibilities of high-value cropping in Pakistan are endless like the potential of growing beetle leaf and muskmelon in coastal areas of Thatta, safflower in Sindh and Baluchistan, oil palm in Sindh, and even one of the most expensive spices in the world, saffron—often termed as “red gold”—can be grown in Pakistan.